Synderis/trading_card_price_scraper/README.md

 <p align="center"> Bulk tool for scraping trading card prices.
-Allows for csv import and export.<br/>
+Allows for csv import/export and has ML image recognition for card name and card id.<br/>
 Currently hosted with aws at https://www.synderispricechecker.com/.<br/>
 Built with FastAPI and React<br/>
 Currently supports Pokemon, Magic and Yugioh cards and most of the types of cards from each brand/format.</p>